chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-verify-file-signatures-with-cosign.md

 Verified OK
 ```

-If any of the URLs are incorrect, of if there was a problem with the `apko` release file, a mismatching signature or certificate identity, or if the release file was not signed, you will receive an error like the following:
+If any of the URLs are incorrect, if there was a problem with the `apko` release file, if the signature or certificate identity don't match, or if the release file was not signed, you will receive an error like the following:

 ```
 Error: verifying blob https://github.com/chainguard-dev/apko/releases/download/v0.6.0/apko_0.6.0_linux_amd64.tar.gz: invalid signature when validating ASN.1 encoded signature